 Joining a motorway

-The most common mistake new drivers make at junctions: arriving at the motorway join point still doing 50mph because they were nervous about the speed, then attempting to force their way into 70mph traffic.
-This creates exactly the danger you were trying to avoid.
+The most common mistake new drivers make: arriving at the motorway join point still doing 50mph because they were nervous about the speed, then attempting to force their way into 70mph traffic.
 Trust the acceleration lane.
 Use it fully.

 Lane discipline